 The publication of a new anthology of contemporary Welsh short stories is always an opportunity to reflect on the current climate of literature emanating from the country, a barometer of Welsh writing.
-In their introduction, editors Francesca Rhydderch and Penny Thomas state their aim with modesty, but the collection could also be seen as a rounding up of some of the best writers associated with Wales, a real shop window for where we as a literary nation currently stand.
-Rhydderch and Thomas opted to ‘choose authors and writing whose focus on form and style is both exemplary and satisfying’ and in doing so have compiled a series of stories of great depth and emotional pull.
+In their introduction to Seren’s New Welsh Short Stories, editors Francesca Rhydderch and Penny Thomas state their aim with modesty, but the collection could also be seen as a rounding up of some of the best writers associated with Wales, a real shop window for where we as a literary nation currently stand.
+Francesca Rhydderch and Penny Thomas opted to ‘choose authors and writing whose focus on form and style is both exemplary and satisfying’ and in doing so have compiled a series of stories of great depth and emotional pull.
 You cannot help but be impressed by story after story of expertly structured fictions leading to often unexpected, well-structured denouements.

 The pacing of this anthology is handled well by the editors; take for instance the decision to follow Joe Dunthorne’s curious, slightly detached ‘Rising-Falling’ with a domesticated take on magical realism in ‘Crocodile Hearts’ by Kate Hamer.
 At a cursory glance, there seems to be little to connect the pieces (and nor should there be, these stories having been written in isolation), but an eccentric parable about trans-global online dating and a story concerning a mother’s growing paranoia over the crocodiles in the neighbouring yard yield surprising similarities when placed side by side.
 Without putting too fine a psycho-analytical point on it, each deals in falsehoods: the Professor in Dunthorne’s piece, a latter-day Enderby, plods through life in blissful ignorance, bullishly refusing to see the wool being pulled over his eyes.
 Hamer’s matriarch on the other hand sees the crocodiles – with all the references to false tears and faux leather in tow – as a synecdoche of every danger a mother faces when protecting her children from the outside world.